jamillambert/corepc/minreq_modified/README.md

 reserve the right to change the MSRV.

-The current major version (v2) of this library should always compile with any combination of features excluding the TLS and urlencoding features on **Rust 1.48**.
-This is because those dependencies themselves have a higher MSRV.
+The current major version (v2) of this library should always compile with any combination of features excluding the TLS feature on **Rust 1.48**.
+This is because TLS has a higher MSRV.

 That said, the crate does still require forcing some dependencies to lower-than-latest versions to actually compile with the older